20 Local government

 Local government assets

-Most local government assets are long lived and not traded in markets.
-Even though these assets are crucial to the economic and social vitality and everyday functioning of communities, there is a ‘massive backlog of new projects and maintenance and upgrade projects’.[48]
-A 2006 national study estimated the Australia-wide cost of restoring local government infrastructure was between $12 billion and $15.3 billion.[49]
-Comrie suggests that since asset lifespans are difficult to predict, there may be ‘some uncertainty as to the reliability of local government expenses’.[50]
-Indeed, there is evidence that the total operating expenses of Australia’s local governments exceed their revenue and that the sector is in a net negative financial position.[51]
-This has led to observation by some that local government faces worsening financial sustainability and the emergence of a massive infrastructure backlog.[52]
+Most local government assets are long-lived and not traded in markets.
+Even though these assets (such as local roads, buildings, facilities, airports, water and land)[64] are crucial to the economic and social vitality and everyday functioning of communities, there is a ‘massive backlog of new projects and maintenance and upgrade projects’.[65]
+The ALGA 2024 National State of the Assets Report estimated the replacement costs of all poor and very poor assets (constituting 10 per cent of all local government assets) to be between $50 billion and $55 billion.[66]
+Comrie suggests that since asset lifespans are difficult to predict, there may be ‘some uncertainty as to the reliability of local government expenses’.[67]
+Indeed, there is evidence that the total operating expenses of Australia’s local governments exceed their revenue and that the sector is in a net negative financial position.[68]
+This has led to observation by some that local government faces worsening financial sustainability and the emergence of a massive infrastructure backlog.[69]

 Changing expectations: adapting to a changing climate

-However, a key challenge for Australian local governments is that they lack the legal power and financial resources to fulfil this mandate effectively.
-With a strong reliance on rates and user fees and charges, they do not have access to the new revenue streams needed to carry out many of these tasks.[55]
-Another core local government service, land use planning, is also affected; it is difficult to predict how climate change impacts will manifest on a local scale, and there is ‘a lack of scientific information at a scale relevant to inform local planning’.[56]
-Therefore, effectively adapting to and mitigating climate change may appear beyond the existing capacities of local government, particularly in rural and remote Australia.[57]
+A key challenge for Australian local governments is that they lack the legal power and financial resources to fulfil this mandate effectively.
+With a strong reliance on rates and user fees and charges, they do not have access to the new revenue streams needed to carry out many of these tasks.[72]
+Another core local government service, land use planning, is also affected; it is difficult to predict the impact of climate change on a local scale, and there is ‘a lack of scientific information at a scale relevant to inform local planning’.[73]
+Therefore, effectively adapting to and mitigating climate change may appear beyond the existing capacities of local government, particularly in rural and remote Australia.[74]

 However, a number of useful models are emerging to assist local governments to address service-delivery challenges arising from climate change.
 Recently, international networks, such as the C40 and Resilient Cities networks, have formed to build local capacity and drive action by facilitating knowledge exchange.
 Moloney and Fünfgeld also describe the Climate Change Alliances that have emerged in Victoria as good examples of local governments demonstrating their capacity to respond to climate change in the absence of clear direction and support from state and national governments.[75]
 Serrao-Neumann et al. also discuss three Australian local government-led public participation initiatives and note that it is important that local governments work to ensure responsibility for climate change adaptation is shared between the public and private sectors, and communities.[76]